react-native-elements/react-native-elements/docs/API/icons.md

 > You can override Material icons with one of the following: [material-community](https://materialdesignicons.com/), [font-awesome](http://fontawesome.io/icons/), [octicon](https://octicons.github.com/), [ionicon](http://ionicons.com/), [foundation](http://zurb.com/playground/foundation-icon-fonts-3), [evilicon](http://evil-icons.io/), [simple-line-icon](http://simplelineicons.com/), [zocial](http://weloveiconfonts.com/), or [entypo](http://www.entypo.com/) by providing a type prop.

+> Register your own custom icons by calling `registerCustomIconType('customid', customFont)`.
+Create a custom font by following the [ instructions for creating a custom font here](https://github.com/oblador/react-native-vector-icons#custom-fonts)

 > Hint: use **reverse** to make your icon look like a button

 Use the [icon directory](https://oblador.github.io/react-native-vector-icons/) to search for icons